Prayagparikh/Blockchain-Tokenization-Project/README.md

 **User can buy Tokens from a website using MetaMask account Ethers.**

 1) In Powershell window:
   --> Run "cd client" and "npm run start".
+  --> Choose "Ropsten Test Network"

 **How it works?**
 1)  First, whitelist your account for KYC before making any Transaction: